Bohemian Reformation: Bohemian Utraquist Church

 Man of Sorrows from the main Utraquist Church of Our Lady before Týn in Prague.
 It is a crucial artistic work of the Bohemian Reformation of the late 15th century.
 Christ touches the wound in his left flank, from which he takes a host (his body) while his blood flows into a chalice.
 The chalice – symbol of the Hussites – clearly demonstrates the practice of receiving the communion under both kinds.

 The Utraquist Church of Bohemia was an autonomous ecclesial body which emerged in Bohemia and Moravia, that viewed itself as a part of the one, holy, catholic Church, but that remained in a merely formal communion with the Roman pope.
-During all of the fifteenth century it maintained an ambition to serve as a vanguard of reform for all Western Christendom.
+During the 15th century it maintained an ambition to serve as a vanguard of reform for all Western Christendom.
 For a long time, this church – schismatic from the Roman point of view – remained a unique phenomenon in Europe.
 Until 1471, the church was led by the elected Archbishop of Prague, Jan Rokycana, who was never confirmed by the Holy See.
 After his death it was led by the Utraquist Consistory headed by the administrator.
 The Utraquist Consistory had its seat in the Old Town of Prague.
-The church continued to recognize the apostolic succession in the Roman Church, and insisted on the ordination of its clergy by "proper" Catholic bishops.
+The church continued to recognize the apostolic succession in the Roman Church and insisted on the ordination of its clergy by "proper" Catholic bishops.
 With its intermediate position between Rome and the Radical and Protestant Reformations, the Utraquist Church of Bohemia resembled the future Church of England.

 The church was largely Czech-speaking, although it included some German-speaking parish communities as well.
-With the emergence of the Protestant Reformation the Utraquist Church found it necessary to define its identity not only in relation to Rome, but also to the reformed churches.
-During the entire sixteenth century Bohemia and Moravia enjoyed a considerable religious tolerance that was not limited by the principle cuius regio, eius religio.
+With the emergence of the Protestant Reformation the Utraquist Church found it necessary to define its identity in relation to Rome as well as to the reformed churches.
+During the 16th century Bohemia and Moravia enjoyed a considerable religious tolerance that was not limited by the principle cuius regio, eius religio.
 Defense of its own identity was a major problem of the Utraquist Church for the remaining period of its existence – roughly until 1622.
 The joining of the Utraquists with the Brethren and the Lutherans in support of the Bohemian Confession (Confessio Bohemica, 1575) could not but antagonize Rome further.
 In consequence of Letter of Majesty, issued in 1609 by Rudolf II, an illusory unified church organization emerged that further complicated the ecclesiological issue for the Utraquists, as well as for the Lutherans and, especially the Brethren.

 The main expression of its confessional distinctiveness was a reformed liturgy that combined Latin and Czech, and practiced communion under both kinds for the laity of all ages, including little children as well as infants.
-Jan Hus was considered a saint and venerated as a martyr in the cause of a renewal of Christ's Church.
+Hus was considered a saint and venerated as a martyr in the cause of a renewal of Christ's Church.
 However better knowledge of Utraquist theology belongs among the major desiderata of historical scholarship.